 Guy Hedgecoe is a freelance print and broadcast journalist who has been based in Madrid since 2003.
-Guy’s work on Spain has appeared in The Irish Times, Politico, Global Post, Foreign Policy, The Telegraph and The Miami Herald and he has also covered Spain and Portugal for the BBC, Al Jazeera, Rté and Deutsche Welle.
+He covers Spain for the BBC, The Irish Times, Politico and Deutsche Welle.
+His work has also appeared in or been broadcast by Global Post, Foreign Policy, The Telegraph, The Miami Herald, Al Jazeera and Rté.

 In Spain, he was editor-in-chief of El País newspaper’s English edition and founding editor of Spanish news website Iberosphere.
 In 2015, he published the essay Freezing Franco: The Battle for Spain’s Memory, looking at the country’s complex relationship with its recent past and in 2016 he published Skin Against Stone: Spain’s Basque Labyrinth, an examination of the Basque Country’s four decades of separatist violence and its aftermath.